claudio-unipv/pvcheck/README.md

 pvcheck info testfile
 ```

-### the <a name="export"></a>export subcommand ###
+### the <a name="export"></a>export argument ###

-The export subcommand allows you to export in a file the input arguments from the selected test.
+The export argument allows you to export in a file the input arguments from the selected test.

-To export the input argument from a test, you can use the [info subcommand](#info) to list all the available tests.
+To export the input argument from a test, you can use the [info argument](#info) to list all the available tests.
 Then you can use:

 ```
 pvcheck export testnumber testfile